 SCOPE: Zoom in to show common carotid artery.

-Use the ophthalmic forceps to isolate the common carotid artery... the external carotid artery... and the internal carotid artery [1].
+Use the microforceps to isolate the common carotid artery... the external carotid artery... and the internal carotid artery [1].

-SCOPE: Talent with ophthalmic forceps to isolate the common carotid artery, then the external carotid artery and then the internal carotid artery.
+SCOPE: Talent with microforceps to isolate the common carotid artery, then the external carotid artery and then the internal carotid artery.

-Use 5-0 sutures to ligate the common carotid artery with hard knot [1], external carotid artery far from the heart end with hard knot [2], internal carotid artery with loose knot [3] and then to line the external carotid artery near the heart end [4].
+Start dissecting under the microscope from 2.8 to 2.12.
+Use 8-0 sutures to ligate the common carotid artery with hard knot [1], external carotid artery far from the heart end with hard knot [2], internal carotid artery with loose knot [3] and then to line the external carotid artery near the heart end [4].

-SCOPE: talent with 5-0 sutures ligating the common carotid artery with hard knot.
+SCOPE: talent with a 8-0 suture ligating the common carotid artery with hard knot.

-SCOPE: Talent ligating external carotid artery far from the heart end with hard knot
+SCOPE: Talent with a 8-0 suture ligating external carotid artery far from the heart end with hard knot

-SCOPE: Talent ligating internal carotid artery with loose knot
+SCOPE: Talent with a 8-0 suture ligating internal carotid artery with loose knot

-SCOPE: Talent lining the external carotid artery near the heart end.
+SCOPE: Talent lining a 8-0 suture on the external carotid artery near the heart end.

-Using ophthalmic scissors cut a small opening in the external carotid artery [1] and gently insert a thread bolt [2].
+Using microscissors cut a small opening in the external carotid artery [1] and gently insert a thread bolt [2].
 Ligate the suture of the external carotid artery that has been in loose knot and cut off the external carotid artery [3].

 SCOPE: Talent cutting a small opening in the external carotid artery.